 The rest of this section will cover each of these options in more depth.
 You may wish to skip ahead to the next section if you feel comfortable that you understood the above options and values.

-peer-limit-for-torrent and upload-slots-per-torrent: The first value should be approximately double the value of the latter.
-The peer limit controls how many people your server is willing to communicate to about the torrent, and the latter how many it is willing to upload it to at any given time.
-These values should remain low even when interest for the files are high as the distributed nature of BitTorrent means that other people will also be distributing your files on your behalf.
+upload-slots-per-torrent: The first value should be approximately double the value of the latter.
+The peer limit controls how many people your server is willing to communicate to about the torrent, and the latter how many it’s willing to upload it to at any given time.
+These values should remain low even when interest for the files is high as the distributed nature of BitTorrent means that other people will also be distributing your files on your behalf.
 Keeping the values low is one of the most important metrics for keeping Transmission’s memory usage low.

 pex-enable: With Peer-Exchange (PEX) enabled, both people with and without an upload slot will be informed about other people who have the entire or partial file available.
 By sharing this information, people can more easily discover other users who do have available upload slots.
 Asking users who already know about other users who has a file is usually more efficient than the slower to act DHT network.
 This system is why your peer queue limit should be higher than your upload slot limit.

-speed-limit-down and speed-limit-up: Controls the maximum upload and download bandwidth in KiB.
-Setting this low many reduce your bandwidth costs as clients will be more likely to chose other peers when available over your slower peer.
-As you’ll not wish to bear the brunt of the distribution bandwidth yourself, these should only be increase if you have more bandwidth and memory to spear.
+speed-limit-up: Controls the maximum upload and download bandwidth in KiB.
+Setting this low many reduce your bandwidth costs as clients will be more likely to choose other peers when available over your slower peer.
+As you’ll not wish to bear the brunt of the distribution bandwidth yourself, these should only be increased if you’ve more bandwidth and memory to spear.

-queue-stalled-enabled: Set to disabled to prevent Transmission from ever stopping to seed your files in periods when there is low interest in your files.
-As Transmission is serving as a long-term availability distribution node for your files, it shouldn’t really ever pause any of your torrents.
+queue-stalled-enabled: Set to disabled to prevent Transmission from ever stopping to seed your files in periods when there’s low interest in your files.
+As Transmission is serving as a long-term availability distribution node for your files, it shouldn’t ever pause any of your torrents.

 dht-enabled: Register your client and torrents in the global distributed hash table (DHT) network so that peers can locate you as a seeder.
 On by default, and you shouldn’t turn this off even if you’ve chosen to use a tracker.